4K Ultra HD Blu-Ray's - What you need to know

 Will support new audio formats Dolby Atmos and DTS-X, tho these are also supported on some new blu-ray movies.

-Digital Bridge support, which allows you to make a bit for bit copy of an Ultra HD Blu-ray on either an authorized media drive or a mobile device.
-It will be interested to see how the Ultra HD Blu-Ray manufacturers make use of this new feature.
+Digital Bridge support, which allows you to make a bit for bit copy of an Ultra HD Blu-ray on either an authorised media drive or a mobile device.
+It will be interesting to see how the Ultra HD Blu-Ray manufacturers make use of this new feature.

 Will Ultra Blu-Ray Players play standard Blu-Rays?

 Yes they will be backwards compatible, but the standard does not say that 3D Blu-ray support is required, so this will be up to each manufacturer to make a decision if they will support current 3D Blu-Rays.
 We could see no reason why thy would choose not to support them tho at this stage.